cyrusParvereshi/HipHop-R-B_Hit_Song_Prediction/README.md

 - R&B10yrDF.pkl: A list of every song that has been on top 50 hip-hop/rnb playlist

-- Final Data Cration.ipynb: Uses "R&B10yrDF.pkl" to identify which songs are hit songs in the final_artist.pkl data set.
-The df is cleaned our final data set is made which is "merged.pkl" which was unable to be uploaded to the github that is why it was attatched with our final reports in the canvss submission.
+- Final Data Creation.ipynb: Uses "R&B10yrDF.pkl" to identify which songs are hit songs in the final_artist.pkl data set.
+The df is cleaned our final data set is made which is "merged.pkl" which we were unable to be upload to github.

-## Machine Learning Algorithims:
+## Machine Learning Algorithms:

 - Logistic Regression all variables.ipynb: Logistic regression using all variables.

-- Logistic Regression Recursive Feature Elimination.ipynb: Model using features found from Recursive Feature Elimination which was only loudness.
+- Logistic Regression Recursive Feature Elimination.ipynb: Model using features found from Recursive Feature Elimination, which was only loudness.

 - Logistic Regression using selectkbest feature selection.ipynb: Used ANOVA F-scores to find the top 3 features which were Valence, Liveness, and Loudness.